YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 To introduce Yarn Spinner, we'll create an empty Unity project, and then build it from the ground up to run a sample conversation.
 If you'd first like to  see the finished project, [download Yarn Spinner](https://github.com/thesecretlab/YarnSpinner/releases) and open the [Unity folder](https://github.com/thesecretlab/YarnSpinner/tree/master/Unity) in the Unity editor.
 To build a standalone version of this loaded project, skip to the end of this documentation.

-To use Yarn Spinner, you use three classes:
+To use Yarn Spinner, you use three classes that will exist in the `Yarn.Unity` namespace.

 * `DialogueRunner`, which is responsible for loading and running your dialogue script;
 * A subclass of `DialogueUIBehaviour`, which is reponsible for displaying the lines and dialogue choices to the player; and
 * A subclass of `VariableStorageBehaviour`, which is responsible for storing the state of the conversation.

-These three classes exist in the `Yarn.Unity` namespace.
 To create your subclasses of `DialogueUIBehaviour` and `VariableStorageBehaviour`, you'll need to add the following code to the top of your C# code:

     using Yarn.Unity;